Running Boundary Condition: Exact RG flow of boundary conditions

 \item If $\alpha_{j}^{\ast} = \pi$, $\alpha_{j}$-direction is irrelevant: as lower the energy scale $t \to -\infty$, the running eigenphase ${\bar \alpha}_{j}(t)$ moves towards its fixed point value $\alpha_{j}^{\ast}$ exponentially. \end{itemize} We may distinguish $2^{2} = 4$ fixed points by the number of relevant directions.
-As depicted in Figure \ref{fig:RGflow}, there exist the following three distinct types of fixed points:
+As depicted in Fig.~\ref{fig:RGflow}, there exist the following three distinct types of fixed points:\footnote{A renormalization group analysis of $U(2)$ family of boundary conditions has been given in Refs.~\citen{Asorey:2007rt,Asorey:2007kw} from a field theoretical point of view, but our results are different from those advocated in the literature\cite{Asorey:2007rt,Asorey:2007kw}, where IR fixed point corresponds to Neumann boundary condition and UV fixed point Dirichlet boundary condition.}

 \begin{enumerate} \item \textit{$(0, 0)$-fixed point (UV stable Neumann fixed point)}.\\ There is a ultraviolet stable fixed point at $(\alpha_{+}, \alpha_{-}) = (0, 0)$.
 At this point the unitary matrix becomes the identity matrix, $U = P_{+} + P_{-} = \1$.
 Thus, by referring to the equation \eqref{eq:1.7}, we see that this fixed point corresponds to the Neumann-Neumann boundary conditions at the origin: